Advanced Alcohol Rehab

 Q. Is ReNova complicated or time-consuming?

-A. No. While ReNova is comprehensive it is easy to understand, easy to do with proper training, and as clients become proficient, it takes about 5-7 minutes.
+A. No. While ReNova is comprehensive, it is easy to understand, easy to do with proper training, and is progressively more effective with experience and practice.

 Q. How long is the ReNova program?